 - Surveillance of automated feed forward and feed backward loops

 - Adjusting the process when needed adjustments exceed the capability of the automatic systems

 - Developing a sixth sense or intuition to predict and avoid situations that might interfere negatively on the flow before it happens, or in determining the cause of an interruption in the flow

-Such competences can be only developed andwork efficiently when the operators work as true teams, covering different competences and constituting a deep understanding of the entire process.
+Such competences can only be developed and work efficiently when the operators work as true teams, covering different competences and constituting a deep understanding of the entire process.
 In a biomanufacturing setup, the whole process includes all steps from the cell bank to the final drug substance or even drug product, as well as the sub-processes supplying the materials to the core process and handling the outputs.
-Outputs can include product, samples, waste, and data in many shape and forms.
+Outputs can include product, samples, waste, and data in many shapes and forms.

 Designing the facility

 Traditionally, the manufacturing process has been the starting point when commencing the design of a new facility.
-Moving forward, the facility design focus needs to be broadened to include aspects related to how the facility is going to be operated once it has been established.
+Moving forward, facilities need to be designed with a broader focus to include aspects related to operations once it has been established.
 The operating model includes decisions about areas such as automation level, logistics, flexibility, and most importantly, the control strategy.

-With CP, reversing the sequence will generate a much more robust design.
-This means that the design process begins with a definition of the operating model (or infrastructure) – and from there and in parallel, the design is developed based on different process scenarios, allowing the facility to accommodate manufacturing of different modalities supported by the chosen operating model.
+With CP, reversing the sequence means a robust design, i.e. design begins with a definition of the operating model (or infrastructure) and from there and in parallel the design is developed based on different process scenarios.
+This allows the facility to accommodate the manufacturing of different modalities supported by the chosen operating model.
 The goal is to ensure early identification of requirements, well-defined interfaces, and a clear scope for the facility and the possible process.